apache/streampipes/streampipes-client-python/docs/getting-started/installation.md

 other means you agree to license the material under the project's open source license and warrant that you have the legal authority to do so.

+For more information on how to start with the Python client, click [here](https://github.com/apache/streampipes/blob/dev/streampipes-client-python/DEVELOPMENT.md).

 ---